MahmoudYoussefSdiek/Problem_Solving_practice/Time Conversion/README.md

 ## Constraints

--All input times are valid
+- All input times are valid

 ## Sample Input
 ```